electrobullet/fer_app/app/models/README.md

-Place a facial expression recognition model here.
+You can place models here.